marckassay/spypkg/README.md

 spypkg (spy package) is a Node.js package to intercept command-line expressions that have been executed and with these expressions, an adaptor file can modify them to be executed in another form.

-As of recent in my development, an [issue](https://github.com/apache/cordova-fetch/issues/46) surfaced when a dependency required `npm` instead of host project's package manager, `yarn`.
+As of recent in my development, an issue mentioned [here](https://github.com/apache/cordova-cli/issues/303), [here](https://github.com/apache/cordova-fetch/issues/46) and [here](https://github.com/apache/cordova-cli/pull/292) surfaced when a dependency required `npm` instead of host project's package manager, `yarn`.
 And because of this issue, spypkg has been developed.

 To address this 'npm in lieu of yarn' issue and to publish a solution for similar issues, the following objectives needed to be accomplished:
  - Intercept the execution of a shell expression, whether system is POSIX or Windows, and pass this expression to an adaptor file.